-In my personal observation I have concluded that most of the write-ups that you find live on the internet are not well-researched.
-The most notable demerit you can discern in such content is that it is not educative neither entertaining to hold your attention.
-I have recently mentioned that bad content writing can factor many unsavory results on your website, including increased bounce rates.
+In my personal observation, I have concluded that most of the write-ups that you find on the internet are not well-researched.
+The most notable demerit you can discern in such content is that it is not educative or entertaining to hold your attention.
+I have recently mentioned that bad content writing can factor in many unsavory results on your website, including increased bounce rates.

 When you research your topic, you get to collect substantial pieces of information on the topic.
 Pairing the information in your content will empower its substantiality or the importance of information that may help the target readers to get educated about a subject.

 Most content writers end up writing bad content because they fail to understand how to research and conduct themselves in a manner that can qualify a collection of useful and informative pieces for their content.

 Therefore, I believe that not researching enough is one of the warning signs that can make your content sound bad or can make you a bad content writer.
 The more information you put in your content through the curation of inputs from different reliable sources on the Internet, the more engaging and convincing you can make your content for your target readers.

 Not knowing presentable way of representing a topic

 This is one of the warning signs that I believe can make you a bad content writer.
 There are countless content writers who may know how to gather relevant inputs for their topic but they don’t have the skill about how to make their content presentable.
 This is one of the requirements every content writer must have, considering it is not the volume of information you want to share in your content but also how you bring it to your readers.

 In my personal experience, I believe that when you bring too much of information in your content, it takes your readers into boredom, to the point that they simply stop reading your content.
 Under such circumstances, if you don’t make your content presentable, such as simplification of the abstruse facts, writing them in heading, sub-headings, and bulleted forms and other styles solely intended to make your readers feel easy to read your content.